2011–12 FK Qarabağ season

 The Qarabağ 2011–12 season was Qarabağ's 19th Azerbaijan Premier League season, and their fourth season under Gurban Gurbanov.
 They finished the season in 4th place, and were knocked out of the 2011–12 Azerbaijan Cup at the Semi-final stage by FK Baku.
 They also participated in the 2011–12 UEFA Europa League, entering at the first qualifying round stage.
 They beat Banga Gargždai of Lithuania, before beating EB/Streymur of the Faroe Islands on away goals in the second qualifying round.
 They were knocked out of the Europa League in the third qualifying round against Club Brugge of Belgium, losing 4-2 on aggregate.
-Their kits was manufactured by Kappa and was sponsored by Azersun.
+Their kits were manufactured by Kappa and was sponsored by Azersun.